-- A This agenda has been Revised since the original posting. - B Consideration and possible approval of the minutes of the Steering Committee meeting of September 19, 2019.
-Mirna Garcia, Management Analyst - C Presentation and possible recommendation of updates to the Land Use Element Nat Waggoner, PMP, AICP - D Public Comment - E Next Meeting Date/Time/Agenda.
+- A Consideration and possible approval of the minutes of the Steering Committee meeting of September 19, 2019.
+Mirna Garcia, Management Analyst - B Presentation and possible recommendation of updates to the Land Use Element Nat Waggoner, PMP, AICP - C Public Comment - D Next Meeting Date/Time/Agenda.
 Sofia Nelson, Planning Director